carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 - _Target file_: The target file that is being restored.
 It may be the same path as source, depending on the `--restore-path` parameter.
 - _File filter_: The filter that is used to select which files to restore.
 For example, for a full restore, the filter would be `"*"`.
 - _Local_: The machine that is performing the restore.
 It may be the same machine as the backup was performed on, but it doesn't have to be.
 - _Remote_: The provider storing the backup.
-E.g. Amazon S3, local file, an SSH server, ...
+E.g. Amazon S3, local file, an SSH server, etc. In the benchmarks in this blog post, the remote storage is local storage.
 - _Local database_: The database that keeps track of which files a backup contains, which blocks make up each file, and in which volumes the blocks are stored.
 - _Flow_: A sequence of processing steps that are performed in a specific order.
 A flow can be sequential, parallel, or a combination of both.
 - _Legacy flow_: The restore flow that has been in use for many years.
 - _New flow_: The restore flow that has been rewritten to be parallelized and is the subject of this blog post.
 - _[Communicating Sequential Processes (CSP)](https://www.cs.cmu.edu/~crary/819-f09/Hoare78.pdf)_: A programming paradigm that models concurrent systems as a network of independent processes that communicate through channels.
 In Duplicati, the CSP library [CoCoL](https://github.com/kenkendk/cocol) is used, but in principle any CSP library could be used.
 It was chosen since it is already being used in Duplicati, especially in the backup flow.
 - _Process_: A CSP process that sequentially performs a specific task, only sharing data through channels.
 A process can be a thread, a coroutine, or any other form of concurrent execution.
 - _Channel_: A CSP channel that is used to communicate between processes.
 A message can be any object.
 A channel can be unbuffered, meaning a synchronous/rendezvous channel where the sender and receiver must be ready to communicate, or buffered, meaning an asynchronous channel where the sender can send a message without the receiver being ready to receive it up to a certain buffer size.
+In the benchmarks in this blog post, the channels are buffered.

 # The old restore flow